Join Our Team Today!

 All Idaho Springs Police Officers are subject to random drug testing or testing for cause.

 Interested parties are invited to visit the department and arrange to ride-along with an officer.
-Ride-alongs may be requested through Corporal Ryan Frost 303-567-4291 ext.1601.
+Ride-alongs may be requested through Sergeant Frost 303-567-4291 ext.1601.

 - Apply Now

 Thank you for your interest in the recruit and lateral positions with the Idaho Springs Police Department.
-For further information regarding recruitment please contact Corporal Ryan Frost at (303) 567-4291 ext, 1601.
+For further information regarding recruitment please contact Sergeant Frost at (303) 567-4291 ext, 1601.

 Before proceeding with the application process section, please review the minimum requirements below: